 For more pros and cons about CommonBond, read our full CommonBond student loan refinancing review.

-Another company that offers refinanced student loans with a cosigner is SoFi (part of the Credible platform).
+Another company that offers refinanced student loans with a cosigner is SoFi.
+If you use that link to apply, you can get a cash bonus of up to $1,000.
 SoFi allows a cosigner on refinancing loans if you successfully complete this process:

 - As the primary borrower, you’d first apply and have your application reviewed.